 WP Rocket has built-in help links to supporting articles that explain how a feature works and help increase performance.

-If you don’t understand the purpose of a feature or how it works, click the Need Help link to open the sidebar popup instant answer.
+If you don’t understand the purpose of a feature or how it works, click the Need Help link to open the sidebar popup for an instant answer.

 Dashboard Tab